cibusse/SQL-Mockup-practice_ConcertSaver/README.md

 ### Project Ideation

-- Conceptualized the idea of ConcertSaver and outlined the core features and functionalities with *Chien Chuan**.
+- Conceptualized the idea of ConcertSaver and outlined the core features and functionalities with **Chien Chuan**.

 ### Database Schema Design

-- Designed the database schema to efficiently manage and organize concert-related data with  **Charlotte**.
+- Designed the database schema to efficiently manage and organize concert-related data with  **Chien Chuan**.

 ### PPT Creation